OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

   :alt: screenshot
   :align: right

-Adjust colors
+Adjust raster map colors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now you'll see your new raster map added to the layer list along with
 the elevation raster map, except this time it will be in your "user1"
 working mapset.
-You might un-tick the `elevation.10m` layer's visibility
+You might un-tick the `elevation` layer's visibility check-box
-check-box now so that the two don't draw over the top of each other.
+now so that the two raster layers don't draw over the top of each other.
 Click
 on the eyeball to view your new map if it doesn't render automatically.
 The colors might not be as you'd like so let's change them.
 With the
-fractal DEM selected in the layer list, in the
+fractal DEM selected in the layer list, right click on the this raster map
+layer name and choose "Set color table".
+As an alternative, you can manage
-`Raster` menu select :menuselection:`Manage colors --> Color tables`.
+color tables in the `Raster` menu select :menuselection:`Manage colors --> Color tables`.
-In the "Colors" tab click on the pull-down list for the "Type of color
+In the 'Define' tab click on the pull-down list for the "Name of color
-table" option, and pick one from the list. "srtm" is a nice choice.
-Once
+table" option, and pick one from the list. "terrain" or "srtm" are nice
-done click the [*Run*] button and close the *r.colors* dialog window.
+choices.
+Once done click the [*Run*] button and close the *r.colors* dialog
+window.
 The colors should then update automatically.

 Create a shaded relief map
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~